 Related Chord Shapes

 The six diagrams below show that minor b6 chords can be considered as maj7 chords with the third in the bass.

 Minor b13 chords are tetrad chords (aka 7th chords) including two extra notes the ninth (9) and the eleventh (11) with an altered one that is b13.
-They are spelled (1 - b3 - 5 - b7 - 9 - 11 - b13).
-This means that theoretically b13 chords does automatically include the 7th, the 9th and the eleventh.
-Because it is physically difficult to play all these notes on the guitar, some of them are removed as shown below in the examples below.
-Please note that minor 7 add 13 chords are minor seventh chords (1-b3-5-b7) with an added flat thirteenth (b13).
+The formual is 1 - b3 - 5 - b7 - 9 - 11 - b13).
+This means that theoretically b13 chords does automatically include the 7th, the 9th and the 11th.
+Because it is physically difficult to play all these notes on the guitar, some of them are removed as it is shown in the examples below.
+Minor 7add13 chords contain a flat thirteenth (b13).
 There is no 9th and no 11th.

 |minor b13 chords||1||b3||5||b7||9||11||b13|

 This printable PDF eBook provides 101 dominant arpeggio exercises with tab, theory and standard notation for the jazz, blues and rock guitarist.

 Printable PDF eBook containing 40 major jazz guitar licks with tab, standard notation and audio files for beginners and intermediates.